6 Linear mixed models III

 1. Use visualization to compare this new data with the previous one.
 What differences do you observe?

-2. Fit correlated and uncorrelated models to the uncorrelated dataset.
+2. Fit models with correlated and uncorrelated random effects to this new dataset.
 Compare the estimates of the slopes and the standard errors of the estimates.

-3. Use the profile plot to check the reliability of parameter estimates.
+3. Use the profile plot explained above to check the reliability of parameter estimates.

 Solution 6.2